Quantum Enigma

 Copenhagen for me.

-– “Wonderful Copenhagen” by Frank Loesser (From the motion picture Hans Christian Andersen)
+– “Wonderful Copenhagen” by Frank Loesser

 About our “orthodox” interpretation: how to stop worrying and love the quantum theory, pragmatically.